 Matthew 1:18-25 Now the birth of Jesus Christ was as follows: After His mother Mary was betrothed to Joseph, before they came together, she was found with child of the Holy Spirit.
 Then Joseph her husband, being a just man, and not wanting to make her a public example, was minded to put her away secretly.
 But while he thought about these things, behold, an angel of the Lord appeared to him in a dream, saying, "Joseph, son of David, do not be afraid to take to you Mary your wife, for that which is conceived in her is of the Holy Spirit.
 And she will bring forth a Son, and you shall call His name JESUS, for He will save His people from their sins."
 Now all this was done that it might be fulfilled which was spoken by the Lord through the prophet, saying: "Behold, a virgin shall be with child, and bear a Son, and they shall call His name Emmanuel," which is translated, "God with us."
 Then Joseph, being aroused from sleep, did as the angel of the Lord commanded him and took to him his wife, and did not know her till she had brought forth her firstborn Son.
 And he called His name JESUS.

 It seems like Joseph was a naturally kind and caring man.
 He was well suited to Mary in that he also did not fly off the handle when he found things out.
 He was a thoughtful man.
-He was considering what to be done.
+He was considering what to do.
 He thought about things.
 Now people back then had a lot more time to think about things, but that is no excuse for us.

 He thought about what was going on, and he thought about the best way to handle the situation.
 Pretty sticky.
 Here a woman could possibly be shamed for her whole life, and he was not just going to get mad and say that he had been deceived and that he was made a cuckold, or whatever.
 No, he sat down and he thought about the situation, how he could do this as quietly as possible without bringing any further shame upon Mary, or upon himself for that matter.
 So he thought about it, and while he was still thinking about it, an angel of the Lord appeared to him in a dream.
 This was probably Gabriel.
 He seems to be the one that was sent in these announcement things.